 Creating files with timestamps will make your work easier to arrange the files in order.
 This will also be useful when you want to automate the task using a script.

 The following commands will create a directory or file and name it the current date/time/month/year based on your computer's clock.
 So make sure you have setup correct time on your system.

-Create Directories Named With Current Date / Time / Month / Year In Linux
+Create Directories And Files Named With Current Date, Time, Month And Year

 To create a directory and name it the current date, simply run:

 $ mkdir $(date +"%d-%m-%Y")

 This command will create a directory and name it the today's date in

 To switch into this directory, simply replace

 cd command like below.